mohdfahad20/IPL-2026-Live-Prediction/README.md

 Trains three base models plus a soft voting ensemble:

 ```
-XGBoost           → strong on form + venue features
+XGBoost           → strong on form + venue features        (45% weight)
-Random Forest     → good on head-to-head patterns
+Random Forest     → good on head-to-head patterns          (30% weight)
-Logistic Reg      → calibrated probability baseline
+Logistic Reg      → calibrated probability baseline        (25% weight)
-Soft Ensemble     → weighted average (XGB 45% / RF 30% / LR 25%)
+Soft Ensemble     → weighted average of all three
 ```

 Models are saved as `.pkl` files.
-Feature column order is saved in `model_meta.json` for consistent inference. `SoftEnsemble` is defined at module level in `train.py` and imported at the top of `model_loader.py` to ensure pickle deserialization works regardless of entry point.
+Feature column order is saved in `model_meta.json` for consistent inference. `SoftEnsemble` is defined at module level in `train.py` and imported at the top of `model_loader.py` to ensure pickle deserialization works regardless of FastAPI's entry point.

 ### 4. Monte Carlo Simulation (`simulate/simulate.py`)

-Playoff-aware simulation — handles the full tournament lifecycle:
+Playoff-aware simulation handling the full tournament lifecycle:

 **Group stage (matches 1–70):**
-1. Separate completed matches into `league_completed` and `playoff_completed`
+1. Split completed matches into `league_completed` and `playoff_completed`
 2. Build remaining league fixtures — each team capped at exactly 14 league matches
 3. Run `predict_match()` to get win probabilities for each remaining fixture
 4. Simulate 10,000 seasons, sampling outcomes per fixture